albertogeniola/MerossIot/README.md

 In such cases, you're invited to open an issue and report tbe working/non-working status of your device.
 This will help us to keep track of new devices and current support status of the library.

 This library is still work in progress, therefore use it with caution.

+## Requirements
+This library requires __Python 3.7+__.
+Previous versions won't be supported by this library.
+In case working with previous versions of python is mandatory for your project, consider using 0.3.X.X versions of this library (although it's highly recommended to migrate to 0.4.X.X).

 ## Installation
 Due to the popularity of the library, I've decided to list it publicly on the Pipy index.